sjoerdvankreel/firefly-synth/manual.md

 However, this synth is quite capable of per-voice modulation on it's own.
 - MIDI: does PitchBend, ChannelPressure, all CC parameters.
 No MPE support.

-## UI resizing
+## UI resizing and context menus

 It's fully resizable by scaling (by dragging the bottom right corner), but it does not react to OS DPI settings.<br/>
-That means, if you change your DPI settings, you'll have to resize manually.
+That means, if you change your DPI settings, you'll have to resize manually.<br/>
 Just once, after that, the size is stored in a user settings file.

+- Right-click a parameter to show the host context menu.
+- Right-click some empty space to show the undo/redo menu.
+- Right-click a matrix header to show clear/tidy matrix options.
+- Right-click a module header to show copy/clear/swap etc options.
+- Right-click the first column in a matrix to show matrix manipulation options.